credativ/plutono/docs/sources/datasources/influxdb.md

 +++
 title = "InfluxDB"
-description = "Guide for using InfluxDB in Grafana" keywords = ["grafana", "influxdb", "guide", "flux"] aliases = ["/docs/grafana/latest/features/datasources/influxdb"] weight = 700
+description = "Guide for using InfluxDB in Plutono" keywords = ["plutono", "influxdb", "guide", "flux"] aliases = ["/docs/plutono/latest/features/datasources/influxdb"] weight = 700
 +++

-# Using InfluxDB in Grafana
+# Using InfluxDB in Plutono

-Grafana ships with a feature-rich data source plugin for InfluxDB.
+Plutono ships with a feature-rich data source plugin for InfluxDB.
 The plugin includes a custom query editor and supports annotations and query templates.

 ## Add the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the Plutono icon in the top header.
 1. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 1. Click the `+ Add data source` button in the top header.
 1. Select *InfluxDB* from the *Type* dropdown.